MatPoliquin/stable-retro-scripts/README.md

 # stable-retro scripts

 Note: Migrated to pytorch and stable-baselines3.
-The old tensorflow + oringal stable-baselines is now in TF1 branch.
+The old tensorflow + original stable-baselines is now in TF1 branch.
-There is still some display issues but everything should be functional

 * Train models on retro games
 * Pit two models against each other on PvP retro games such as NHL94, Mortal Kombat or WWF Wrestlemania: The Arcade Game